divega/EntityFramework.Docs/entity-framework/ef6/querying/sprocs-with-multiple-result-sets.md

 Once the two translate methods are called then the Blog and Post entities are tracked by EF the same way as any other entity and so can be modified or deleted and saved as normal.

+>[!NOTE]
-> **Note:** EF does not take any mapping into account when it creates entities using the Translate method.
+> EF does not take any mapping into account when it creates entities using the Translate method.
 It will simply match column names in the result set with property names on your classes.

+>[!NOTE]
-> **Note:** That if you have lazy loading enabled, accessing the posts property on one of the blog entities then EF will connect to the database to lazily load all posts, even though we have already loaded them all.
+> That if you have lazy loading enabled, accessing the posts property on one of the blog entities then EF will connect to the database to lazily load all posts, even though we have already loaded them all.
 This is because EF cannot know whether or not you have loaded all posts or if there are more in the database.
 If you want to avoid this then you will need to disable lazy loading.

 ## Multiple Result Sets with Configured in EDMX

+>[!NOTE]
-> **Note:** You must target .NET Framework 4.5 to be able to configure multiple result sets in EDMX.
+> You must target .NET Framework 4.5 to be able to configure multiple result sets in EDMX.
 If you are targeting .NET 4.0 you can use the code-based method shown in the previous section.

 If you are using the EF Designer, you can also modify your model so that it knows about the different result sets that will be returned.
 One thing to know before hand is that the tooling is not multiple result set aware, so you will need to manually edit the edmx file.
 Editing the edmx file like this will work but it will also break the validation of the model in VS. So if you validate your model you will always get errors.